 It is extremely important to push the adoption of the IHRA definition throughout Europe as a standard definition, as a compass for dealing with antisemitism, and as a means of increasing awareness and internalizing the need to eradicate antisemitism among the general public.
-The main challenge facing countries and organizations that have already adopted the IHRA definition is to translate its principles into effective working processes and into control mechanisms among law enforcement, the education system, and elsewhere.
+The main challenge facing countries and organizations that have already adopted the IHRA definition is to translate its principles into effective working processes and into control mechanisms among law enforcement, the education system, and elsewhere especially in assisting entities that deal with antisemitism to help them identify its sources, its characteristics, and its trends and to formulate efficient responses.